Sophie, Duchess of Hohenberg

-Early life
+Early life and ancestry

-Countess Sophie Chotek von Wognin was born in Stuttgart as the fourth daughter of Count Bohuslav Chotek von Chotkow und Wognin and his wife, Countess Wilhelmine Kinsky von Wchinitz und Tettau (1838–1886).
-Her father was a Bohemian aristocrat, by birth member of an old House of Chotek, who served as Austrian Ambassador to the royal courts Stuttgart, Saint Petersburg and Brussels.
+Countess Sophie Chotek von Wognin was born in Stuttgart as the fifth child and fourth daughter of Count Bohuslav Chotek von Chotkow und Wognin and his wife, Countess Wilhelmine Kinsky von Wchinitz und Tettau (1838–1886).
+Her father was a Bohemian aristocrat, by birth member of an old House of Chotek, who served as Austrian Ambassador to the royal courts of Stuttgart, Saint Petersburg and Brussels.

 As a young woman, Sophie became a lady-in-waiting to Archduchess Isabella, the wife of Archduke Friedrich, Duke of Teschen, head of the Bohemian cadet branch of the House of Habsburg-Lorraine.

 Courtship with Franz Ferdinand

 It is unknown where Sophie first met Archduke Franz Ferdinand, although it may have been at a ball in Prague in 1894.
 Franz Ferdinand, who was stationed at a military garrison in Prague, paid frequent visits to Halbturn Castle, the home of Archduke Friedrich, and it was assumed that he had fallen in love with Friedrich's eldest daughter, Archduchess Marie Christine.
 The liaison was discovered by Archduchess Isabella, herself only born into a mediatised family (the House of Croÿ).
 When Isabella discovered Franz Ferdinand's locket lying on the tennis court, she opened it, expecting a photo of her daughter.
 Instead, the locket contained a photo of Sophie.
 From this, a scandal ensued.

 Franz Ferdinand had become heir presumptive to the throne, after the suicide of his cousin Crown Prince Rudolf in 1889 and the death of his father Karl Ludwig of typhoid in 1896.
-As such his uncle, the Emperor Franz Joseph, informed him that he could not marry Sophie, who could not become an empress consort.
-To be an eligible consort for any member of the Imperial House of Habsburg-Lorraine, one needed to belong to one of the reigning or formerly reigning dynasties of Europe.
-Although the Chotek family were noble since at least the 14th century and had been made counts of the Holy Roman Empire in 1745, they were not of dynastic rank (although ironically Sophie was of royal blood by also being a descendant of Habsburgs, from Elisabeth, sister of King Rudolph I of Germany, Franz Ferdinand's ancestor).
+As such his uncle, the Emperor Franz Joseph, informed him that he could not marry Sophie, who could not become an Empress consort.
+To be an eligible consort for any member of the Imperial House of Habsburg, one needed to belong to one of the reigning or formerly reigning princely dynasties of Europe.
+Although the Chotek family were noble since at least the 14th century and had been made counts of the Holy Roman Empire in 1745, they were not of dynastic rank (although Sophie was also of royal blood by also being a descendant of the Habsburgs, in particular from Matilda of Habsburg, daughter of King Rudolph I of Germany, who was also Franz Ferdinand's ancestor).

 Franz Ferdinand refused to renounce Sophie to marry equally and beget an heir to the throne, compounding the scandal surrounding the death and illicit affair of the emperor's previous heir.